Stony Brook Medicine

 - Evaluation and Treatment Planning:

-- Before undergoing implant treatment, the patient will undergo a comprehensive dental examination, including clinical assessment and radiographic evaluation (such as dental X-rays or CBCT scans).
+- Before undergoing All-on-8 dental implant treatment, the patient will undergo a comprehensive dental examination, including clinical assessment and radiographic evaluation (such as dental X-rays or CBCT scans).

 - The dentist or oral surgeon will assess the patient's oral health, bone density, and suitability for implant placement.